open source software

 This is only the beginning of KubeHound, and we wanted to ensure the community could benefit from the project early on and participate in its development.
 If you have any ideas or want to collaborate, feel free to open an issue on the repository and we’ll be happy to chat.

 As always, we'd love to hear from you.
 Shoot us a message at securitylabs@datadoghq.com!
-You can also subscribe to our RSS feed or use this direct Feedly link.
+You can also subscribe to our monthly newsletter to receive our latest research in your inbox, or use our RSS feed.

 Did you find this article helpful?